Mianaviatte/Mianaviatte/README.md

   👋 Hi, I’m [@Mianaviatte](https://www.instagram.com/mianaviatte/) for the public

   🩸 **Fallen in love with Elixir**
-  after graduating from
+  after completing the RoR Web App Development
-  RoR Web App Dev Scholarship
+Scholarship with honors

   ☕️ Female software engineer with
   **C2 Proficient English** level